 Although, if they sold ugly produce would we even buy it?

 So, what is the solution?
 There isn’t one uber solution but perhaps a few possible improvements.
-You could either change the way the crop is grown to ensure it meets the standards of the supermarkets and consumers without less loss OR you change the standards.
+You could either change the way the crop is grown to ensure it meets the standards of the supermarkets and consumers OR you change the standards.
 The latter is surely easier to do than the first.

 With food waste, we need to eat what we buy, buy less or share it out before it goes bad.